Dionid/wild-drift/README.md

 1. Collisions
 1. Custom RTTI

-# Questions

-1. Do I need size in CharacterNode2D?

 # Useful Links

 1. [VSCode CLang](https://code.visualstudio.com/docs/cpp/config-clang-mac)

-# Global Position
+# Caution

-1. To achieve position of nested Nodes, we need to calculate their global position.
-This global position will be used in collision detection and rendering.
+1. Use global position to know position of the Node in the world (i.e. combining all parent positions).
+1. Put Collider directly into ColliderBody2D.
+1. ...